 We would also change the laptop compartment zipper of the Synik to be #8 DWR RC and likely sew it in reverse and apply a loop through new style of cord pull — this is an often-used compartment, so makes sense to switch it to RC plus the reverse will provide a softer entry for the laptop, the actual opening for the laptop will be even a little bigger, and the new pull will tone down the noise and the overall look will be more minimal.

-Fourth, the surface resistance is slightly better.
+Finally, the surface resistance is slightly better.
 Racquet Coil zippers are coil zippers that are engineered by YKK specifically for luggage and bags: applications that are subjected to more abrasion than, say, clothing.
 This doesn't, in any way, mean that Aquaguard® aren't durable, quality zippers that last a long time: they do!
 It's just that RC zippers are described by YKK as being that much more abrasion-resistant and thus lasting longer.
 As you can probably tell by reading this post, we don't take or make these decisions lightly: when pondering the possibility of transitioning to RC zippers, we reached out to friends of ours in the bag industry — those with materials expertise as well as those who also have bag companies and design/make/sell bags to the general public — and asked for their opinions and experience around the use of RC zippers.
 The people we spoke with said they're good quality zippers that stand the test of time, and one person noted that their transition to RC reduced the number of bags that needed repair.

-The improved abrasion resistance was actually what prompted us to begin discussing the possibility of bags other than the Trinity utilizing RC zippers.
+The improved abrasion resistance was actually what prompted us to begin discussing the possibility of bags utilizing RC zippers.
 If you've read this far, you might also remember back when a few folks experienced some strange and unusual wear on the main compartment zippers of a few bags.
 Though it was only a few instances, we thought the most responsible thing to do would be to just change the attachment points for the shoulder strap.
 (Read our blog post Updates to Snaphook Attachment Point Placement for more about that.)
 Folks then shared that they weren't fond of the new attachment point placements.
 Here's another excerpt from that January 2020 meeting in which we discussed RC zippers:

 The feedback about the PCSB zipper (people didn’t like the new attachment points) prompted us to take another look into the world of zippers.
 The nylon toothed zipper is practically indestructible, but so far, the Forum moderators to whom we sent samples didn't like it: it’s loud and doesn’t corner well.
 Still, we think it will have some unique applications for us.